-Branching programs are very similar to finiate automata.
-This is a model that computes functions $f: \{0,1\}^n \to \{0,1\}$ .
+BRANCHING PROGRAMS ARE VERY SIMILAR to finiate automata.
+This is a model that computes functions $f : \{0, 1\}^n \rightarrow \{0, 1\}$.

 A branching program is a directed acyclic graph where every vertex is labeled by either a variable or an output value.
 Every vertex that is labeled by a variable has exactly two edges coming out of it, one labeled 1 and the other labeled 0.
-The vertices are partitioned into disjoint sets $L_0, \ldots, L_k$ , and all edges go from some set $L_i$ to $L{i+1}$ .
+The vertices are partitioned into disjoint sets L_0, \ldots, L_k , and all edges go from some set L_i to L{i+1} .
 There is a special designated start node in the graph.
-To carry out the computation, we start at the start state, and follow the indicated path

-Only functions that represent regular languages can be computed by a finite automaton.
+To carry out the computation, we start at the start state, and follow the indicated path Only functions that represent regular languages can be computed by a finite automaton.